Serving MA, RI, VT.

 I also understand that even if your religious community didn’t seem conservative, it’s still possible that your community caused you harm.
 I’m ready to listen with an empathetic ear and help you heal.

 Talking about religious trauma means centering your unique experience and journey while also placing it in context.
-While understanding that you are an individual who will heal in your own way, it’s important to understand that you are not alone, and there are many others who are feeling and experiencing exactly what you are.
+While understanding that you are an individual who will heal in your own way, it’s important to understand that you are not alone, and many others are feeling and experiencing exactly what you are.

 Frequently Asked Questions